stackevo/spudreq/draft-trammell-spud-req.md

 on a large fraction of paths in the Internet, or implement some form of probing to determine in advance which transport protocols will be accepted on a certain path.
 This encapsulation will require port numbers to support NAPT- connected endpoints.
-This indicates UDP encapsulation.
+UDP encapsulation is the only mechanism that meets these requirements.

 ## Low Overhead in Network Processing